jwstegemann/fritz2-docs/ConnectingStores.md

 Most real-world applications contain multiple stores which need to be linked to properly react to model changes.

-@TODO: add invoking handlers directly...
+@TODO: add invoking handlers directly... (already described in StateManagment.md)

 To make your stores interconnect, fritz2 offers the `EmittingHandler`, a type of handler that doesn't just take data as an argument but also emits data on a new `Flow`.
 The emitted data can then be picked up and handled as usual.